 What insurance companies are you contracted with?

-We are contracted with: Aetna PPO, Anthem PPO, Cigna PPO, Delta Dental Premier, and Guardian PPO.
+We are contracted with: Aetna PPO, Anthem PPO, Cigna PPO, and Delta Dental Premier.
 We will work with practically all insurance companies (excluding HMO plans) and can submit your claims for you.

 How much radiation am I exposed to during dental x-rays?